puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-0/01-install-pe-agents/assignment.md

 1. Click **Refresh** at the top right of the console.

-1. Now you have to sign the agent's certificate.
+1. Sign the agent's certificate.
 From the console sidebar, navigate to the **Certificates** page and click the **Unsigned certificates** tab.

 1. In the list of nodes, find the node name containing `nixagent` and click **Accept**.